OpenAPITools/openapi-generator/docs/usage.md

             artifact version in generated pom.xml

         -c <configuration file>, --config <configuration file>
-            Path to json configuration file.
-File content should be in a json format {"optionKey":"optionValue", "optionKey1":"optionValue1"...}
+            Path to configuration file configuration file.
+It can be json or yaml.If file is json, the content should have the format {"optionKey":"optionValue", "optionKey1":"optionValue1"...}.If file
-            Supported options can be different for each language.
+            is yaml, the content should have the format optionKey: optionValueSupported options can be different for each language.
 Run config-help -g {generator name} command for language specific config options.